 The Kansas City Metropolitan 50+ Softball League

 Wes Weddle, along with many other interested individuals founded the league.
-It was felt that a factual account should be made relating to the history of the league.
-Otherwise a lot of facts relating to the league might be lost.
+It was felt that a factual account should be made, relating to the history of the league, otherwise a lot of facts relating to the league might be lost.
 An attempt was made in preparing this document, to be as factual as possible and record the events as Weddle perceived them or as the facts were presented to him.
-The names of some participants have been recorded and names of some participants have not been recorded.
-But facts are facts and this document is as accurate as Weddle and others have been able to present it.
+Names of some participants have been recorded, but names of others have not.
+Facts are facts and this document is as factual as Weddle and others have been able to present it.

 After this process of recording the history began, Weddle read an article written about actor Sidney Poitier.
-A quote by Poitier about recording facts about his own life stated, “When we die, we are going to be taking with us to the grave an enormous amount of information, experiences, points of view, positions, attitudes.
+A quote by Poitier about recording facts about his own life states: “When we die, we are going to be taking with us to the grave an enormous amount of information, experiences, points of view, positions, attitudes.
 We should leave some of those parts of ourselves behind.”
-Weddle felt that Poitier’s quote pretty well summarized his own feelings.
+Weddle felt that Poi tier’s quote pretty well summarized his own feelings.

 About thirty telephone calls from interested softball players were shortly received.
-Two of these calls were from females who were interested.
+Two of these calls were from women, who were interested in playing softball.

 Scott Raider and Bob McMillan of the Jackson County Parks & Recreation, Kim Johnson of the Johnson County Parks & Recreation and a supervisor of the Raytown Parks & Recreation telephoned and showed interest in assisting the group.

 YEAR 1 — 1990